HaasCP/mocca/README.rst

 ⛔️ DEPRECATED
 ============

-For updated version, please see:
+For supported and updated version, please see:

 https://github.com/Bayer-Group/MOCCA